alexmurray/ubuntu-security-podcast/content/episode/episode-225.md

-This week we cover the recent reports of a new local privilege escalation exploit against the Linux kernel, follow-up on the xz-utils backdoor from last week and it's the beta release of Ubuntu 24.04 LTS - plus we talk security vulnerabilities the X Server, Django, util-linux and more.
+This week we cover the recent reports of a new local privilege escalation exploit against the Linux kernel, follow-up on the xz-utils backdoor from last week and it's the beta release of Ubuntu 24.04 LTS - plus we talk security vulnerabilities in the X Server, Django, util-linux and more.

 ## This week in Ubuntu Security Updates {#this-week-in-ubuntu-security-updates}